nautobot/nautobot/docs/data-model/extras.md

 This section entails features of NetBox which are not crucial to its primary functions, but provide additional value.

+# Tags

+Tags are freeform labels which can be assigned to a variety of objects in NetBox.
+Tags can be used to categorize and filter objects in addition to built-in and custom fields.
+Each tag consists of a text label, as well as an auto-generated URL-friendly slug value.
+Objects can be filtered by the tags assigned to them.
+Tags can be used across different object types.

 # Custom Fields

 Each object in NetBox is represented in the database as a discrete table, and each attribute of an object exists as a column within its table.
 For example, sites are stored in the `dcim_site` table, which has columns named `name`, `facility`, `physical_address`, and so on.
 As new attributes are added to objects throughout the development of NetBox, tables are expanded to include new rows.